Zuul is a project gating system developed for the OpenStack Project.

 We are currently engaged in a significant development effort in preparation for the third major version of Zuul.
 We call this effort Zuul v3 and it is described in more detail below.

 We are currently engaged in a significant development effort in preparation for the third major version of Zuul.
-We call this effort Zuul v3.
+We call this effort Zuul v3 and it is described in this file in the feature/zuulv3 branch of this repo.

 To browse the latest code, see: https://git.openstack.org/cgit/openstack-infra/zuul/tree/ To clone the latest code, use git clone git://git.openstack.org/openstack-infra/zuul